 Why is my script's SSL / GSS Enc connection breaking?

-Exceptions have been made for a number of web servers, including Groups and Homepages, so that both SSL and non-SSL connections will work.
+Exceptions have been made for a number of servers, including the Teaching Cluster, Groups Web and Homepages, so that you will be able to connect without any special measures.

 I'm using a shared database.
 Can I give access to another user?